asmaloney/gactar-vscode/README.md

 - `"gactar.installationFolder"` (required to run gactar) - Path to your gactar installation (folder containing the gactar executable).
 - `"gactar.framework"` - Which framework to run.
 Allowed: `ccm`, `pyactr`, `vanilla`, or `all`.
-- `"gactar.outputFolder"` - Path to store intermediate files (the generated code for each framework) when running models.
-If empty, it will create a folder called 'gactar-temp' next to the amod file.
+- `"gactar.intermediateFolder"` - Path to store intermediate files (the generated code for each framework) when running models.
+If empty, it will create a folder called 'gactar-temp' in your gactar installation.

 ## gactar Reference